-For excellence in teaching, Michael was awarded the George Kateb Teaching Award for Best Preceptor from Princeton’s Department of Politics in 2014 and a Teaching Excellence Award from Oxford’s Humanities Division in 2016.
+For excellence in teaching, Michael was awarded the George Kateb Teaching Award for Best Preceptor from Princeton’s Department of Politics in 2014, a Teaching Excellence Award from Oxford’s Humanities Division in 2016, and a Teaching Award from Wake Forest’s Center for the Advancement of Teaching in 2020.

 The American Political Science Association interviewed Michael about his teaching on PoliticalScienceNow.